Isac Lidberg: Loan to Enskede IK

 On 8 April 2016 it was announced that Lidberg was going to be on loan to newly promoted Division 1 club Enskede IK for the whole season.
 With Enskede being Hammarby's partner club, an agreement was made that the player was allowed to represent both clubs during the loan period.

 In his first start for the club, he scored two goals in Enskede's 3–1 win against Piteå IF on 1 May.
 Lidberg would later move on to make another 14 appearances for the side during the season, scoring 6 goals in the league play.

 Åtvidabergs FF

 On 30 March 2017, he signed a permanent deal with Åtvidabergs FF in Superettan, the Swedish second tier.
 He signed a three-year contract with his new club.
-Hammarby reportedly sold Lidberg after the two parts could not agree on a new contract.
+Hammarby reportedly sold Lidberg after the two parties could not agree on a new contract.

 Isac Lidberg made his debut for Åtvidaberg on match day one of the 2017 Superettan against IFK Värnamo on away turf.
 His new team lost 4–0 with Lidberg getting sent off in the last few minutes of the game, after coming on as a substitute.